mefuckin/audio-offset-finder/README.md

 A simple tool for finding the offset of an audio file within another file.

-Uses cross-correlation of standardised Mel-Frequency Cepstral Coefficients, so should be relatively robust to noise (encoding, compression, etc).
+Uses cross-correlation of standardized Mel-Frequency Cepstral Coefficients, so should be relatively robust to noise (encoding, compression, etc).

 It uses ffmpeg for transcoding, so should work on all file formats supported by ffmpeg.

 It was updated from the BBC code because the MFCC's performed poorly.
-We use librosa now and whole raft of MIR features to do the correlation.
+We use `librosa` now and whole raft of MIR features to do the correlation.

-I've also allowed remixing of videos with the --ffmpeg flag
+The program will remix to generate a synced new video by default, you can disable it with the `--not-generate` flag

+You may shoot multiple videos during one audio recording, so you can sync multiple videos to one audio in one command.

 Installation
 ------------